APPENDIX "C"

 the comments of the judge suggested that the decision might be morally or

 ethically controversial.
-In fact, the defendants argue that the law against
+In fact, the defendants argued that the law against

-assisted suicide is not discriminatory precisely because everyone can
+assisted suicide is not discriminatory precisely because everyone could

 C2.7 No one disputes that this is the law, and that health care workers are